For over 12 years as a self-employed coach, I’ve had the honor of helping people with big hearts to hear and activate

 - 10 years as a self-employed professional coach (and a lifetime of informal coaching before I knew the word).

 - Self-supporting business owner even during a down economy.

 - Longtime practice in meditation and mindfulness (with ups and downs of course).

 - Featured expert in the media, including a work advice column for introverts that appeared on Huffington Post.
-Interview topic range: introverts, self-employment for introverts, heart-centered work, work-life harmony, marketing for introverts, and related topics.
+Interview topic range: introverts, self-employment for introverts, superpowers, heart-centered work, work-life harmony, marketing for introverts, and related topics.